web3chick/MerkleTree-NFT-Smart-Contract-Code/README.md

 ### Software
 - [Visual Studio Code](https://code.visualstudio.com/) (with the [Solidity](https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity) extension)
 - [NodeJs](https://nodejs.org/) (with the [Yarn package manager](https://yarnpkg.com/getting-started/install))
+- If you have issues with Node v18, you may downgrade to v16 or use the most recent release from Hashlips Lab which supports Node v18 dependencies.

 ### Services
 - Etherscan free API key _(optional: used for the automated contract verificiation, as well as retrieving the current values for gas cost estimation)_